laravel/docs/http-tests.md

 <a name="making-requests"></a>
 ## Making Requests

 To make a request to your application, you may invoke the `get`, `post`, `put`, `patch`, or `delete` methods within your test.
-These methods do not actually issue a network request to your application.
-Instead, the entire request is processed internally.
+These methods do not actually issue a "real" HTTP request to your application.
+Instead, the entire network request is simulated internally.

 Instead of returning an `Illuminate\Http\Response` instance, test request methods return an instance of `Illuminate\Testing\TestResponse`, which provides a [variety of helpful assertions](#available-assertions) that allow you to inspect your application's responses: